Learn more about Jira Cloud products, features, plans, and migration.

 Disconnect the Bitbucket account

-Choose Configure default repository settings from the Actions menu, then Delete.
+Choose Configure default repository settings from the Actions menu, then Disconnect.

 Was this helpful?